Michael A. Taylor: 2015 season

 Taylor opened the 2015 season as the Nationals' starting center fielder while Denard Span was on the disabled list.
-Despite starting the season well by sporting a .279 batting average, he was optioned to the Class-AAA Syracuse Chiefs on April 19 to make room on the active roster for Span.
+Despite starting the season well by sporting a .279 batting average, he was optioned to the Triple-A Syracuse Chiefs on April 19 to make room on the active roster for Span.
 He was recalled on April 29 when Reed Johnson was placed on the disabled list.
 During an away game against the Arizona Diamondbacks on May 13, Taylor substituted for right fielder Bryce Harper after Harper was ejected in the seventh inning.
 In his first at-bat in the ninth inning, he came up with the bases loaded for the first time in his career and hit a go-ahead grand slam, effectively clinching the game for the Nationals.

 On August 20, Taylor hit the second-longest home run of the 2015 MLB season, crushing a pitch from Colorado Rockies starter Yohan Flande 493 feet into the stands at Coors Field.
 Taylor suffered a right knee injury on August 27 after slamming into the wall while attempting to run down a line drive off the bat of Melvin Upton, Jr., but he was healthy enough to make a pinch-hitting appearance in the tenth inning against the Atlanta Braves on September 4.
 He hit a three-run home run for a walk-off victory over the visiting Braves.

 On September 8, Taylor hit a "Little League grand slam" off of New York Mets pitcher Matt Harvey after a bases-loaded single got by center fielder Yoenis Céspedes and went to the wall.
 He was not credited with an inside-the-park home run, with an error being charged to Céspedes on the play.
 Taylor himself allowed an inside-the-park grand slam on a similar play just weeks later, as he dove and missed a ball hit by Philadelphia Phillies rookie Aaron Altherr in a September 25 game, unloading the bases and allowing Altherr to score on his own hit.
 The play was scored a home run for Altherr.

 Taylor finished the 2015 season batting .229/.282/.358 with 14 home runs, 16 stolen bases, and a .640 on-base plus slugging percentage in 472 at bats over 138 games.